 4. What would it take for you to get it done?

 5. What help do you need?
-Who can you ask for that help?

-6. What benefits would you be enjoying when you get this completed?
+6. What benefits would you enjoy?

-7. Are you willing to recommit to getting this done?
+7. Are you willing to recommit?

 These questions allow the coach to explore what is keeping people away from their commitments.
 For example, if the coachee says that the task is no longer important, then move the coaching conversation to find out what is important and get a commitment to complete the newly discovered important task instead.
 The fourth question can help you find out if your coachee is feeling unsupported or needs more support.
 From their response, you can intuit what the gaps are which have caused the loss in commitment and formulate questions to help them get back on track.